gjermundgaraba/bjaanes.github.io/_posts/2015-12-30-picks-of-the-month-december-2015.md

 &nbsp;

-So, remember to take all the vacation you can, because you won&#8217;t be very efficient if you run on fumes the next year!
+So, remember to take all the vacation you can, because you won't be very efficient if you run on fumes the next year!

 &nbsp;

-# #2 The new Coldplay album: &#8220;A Head Full of Dreams&#8221;
+# #2 The new Coldplay album: "A Head Full of Dreams"

 <a href="http://gjermundbjaanes.com/wp-content/uploads/2015/12/Coldplay_-_A_Head_Full_of_Dreams.png" rel="attachment wp-att-511"><img class="alignnone  wp-image-511" src="http://gjermundbjaanes.com/wp-content/uploads/2015/12/Coldplay_-_A_Head_Full_of_Dreams.png" alt="Coldplay A Head Full of Dreams Cover" width="175" height="175" srcset="http://gjermundbjaanes.com/wp-content/uploads/2015/12/Coldplay_-_A_Head_Full_of_Dreams.png 300w, http://gjermundbjaanes.com/wp-content/uploads/2015/12/Coldplay_-_A_Head_Full_of_Dreams-150x150.png 150w" sizes="(max-width: 175px) 100vw, 175px" /></a>

 I like Coldplay quite a bit.
 They have many good songs.
 But their latest album is _really_ working for me!

-So many good songs that I just listen to over and over and over and&#8230; Yeah.
+So many good songs that I just listen to over and over and over and...
+Yeah.

 &nbsp;

-If you haven&#8217;t given it a listen, I would recommend that you do.
-It&#8217;s a classic album in my book.
+If you haven't given it a listen, I would recommend that you do.
+It's a classic album in my book.

 &nbsp;